Ptinus

 Ptinus is a genus of beetles distributed throughout much of the world, including Africa, the Australian region, the Palearctic, the Near East, the Nearctic, and the Neotropical realm.
 It is a member of the subfamily Ptininae, the spider beetles.

 About 24 species have been found associated with stored food products in various parts of the world.
-Both adults and larvae of which feed on grain, dried fruit, spices and other dried foodstuffs.
-The sub-species Ptinus tectus is considered a pest species in Museums and can damage stored objects and collections.
+Both adults and larvae feed on grain, dried fruit, spices and other dried foodstuffs.
+The species Ptinus tectus is considered a pest species in Museums and can damage stored objects and collections.